Self-healing Tests

 Learning and Improving Through AI and ML

-Advancements in self-healing automation tools have led to incorporating machine learning (ML) algorithms, enhancing their adaptability and performance.
-These tools learn from each test execution, observing and assimilating patterns in how elements change or failures occur.
+Advancements in self-healing automation tools have led to the incorporation of ML algorithms, enhancing their adaptability and performance.
+These tools learn from each test execution, observing and assimilating patterns in how elements change, or failures occur.
 By understanding these patterns, the tools can better predict potential changes and preemptively adjust their strategies for future test runs.

-This continuous training, learning, and improvement cycle make these advanced tools more efficient and reliable.
-It significantly enhances the resilience of the test automation process against changes in the software under test.
+This continuous training, learning, and improvement cycle makes these advanced tools more efficient and reliable.
+It also significantly enhances the test automation process’s resilience against changes in the software under test.

 Examples of Self-healing